 No list of unique hotels is complete without the Liberty Hotel.
 Nestled at the foot of Beacon Hill in Boston is a luxury hotel built out of the historic Charles Street Jail.
-You heard me right: the Liberty Hotel is a AAA Four Diamond Rated establishment where guests can stay in jail.
+You heard me right: the Liberty Hotel is a AAA Four Diamond Designated establishment where guests can stay in jail.
 Well, not exactly jail.
 The accommodations are renovated, posh and roomy.
 In terms of decoration, the hotel has a running motif of antique keys, iron bars and exposed brick.

 Take a dive – literally – into Jules’ Undersea Lodge.
 The lodge is a restaurant and hotel inspired by the work of Jules Verne.
-As a result, it’s 5 fathoms under the water at Key Largo Undersea Park.
-To get to the Lodge you must scuba dive all the way down yourself.
+As a result, it’s five fathoms under the water at Key Largo Undersea Park.
+To get to the Lodge, you must scuba dive all the way down yourself.
 If you’re not certified, don’t worry.
 They have classes.
 As weird hotels go, it’s one of the weirdest.
 It claims to be the only underwater hotel in the world.

 The Stanley Hotel was the inspiration for Stephen King’s “The Shining,” and the location for the 1997 miniseries adaptation of the book.
 Embracing its status as one of the spookiest unique hotels, The Stanley offers many King-related experiences, such as a hedge maze, paranormal tours and a ghost adventure package.

 The hotel boasts multiple bars and restaurants riffing on the school theme and carved out of restored school rooms.
 Detention has been turned into a bar where you can drink and smoke cigars with the other rebels.
 Or you could drink with the nerds in the Honors Bar.
 The school’s old cafeteria has been transformed into the Courtyard Restaurant, which serves pub food instead of square pizza.
 Don’t tell the vice principal, but the girls bathroom has been turned into a brewery.

 This historic hotel, which opened at the turn of the 20th century, once served as temporary housing for survivors of the Titanic.
 Its slim rooms are reminiscent of sleeper cars on trains or cabins on ships.
 No bathrooms, though – they’re down the hall!
 The aesthetic of the hotel is grounded somewhere in the 1920s, with bellhops dressed in maroon suits and hats and maids dressed in black and white.
 It looks almost like a Wes Anderson-directed adaptation of the Tower of Terror.
 These are some of the cheapest and most stylish rooms you’ll find in the city.

-The Out’n’About Treesort is a vast network of treehouses strung together by bridges, ziplines and ladders.
+The Out’n’About Treesort is a vast network of treehouses strung together by bridges, zip lines and ladders.
 The treehouses are all different, with unique designs and interiors.
 Many of them have modern amenities, like running water, toilets and refrigerators.
 It is a family-run bed and breakfast, with no locks on the treehouse doors.

 This quirky and colorful hotel is filled with unique and specialized theme floors, designed with tongue-in-cheek.
-As you ride up on the elevator, the doors will play a different jingle with every floor they reach, like the Ghostbusters music, the Star Trek theme, or “Margaritaville.”
-Spend the night in one of their ultra-decorated theme rooms, based on everything from Talladega Nights to I Love Lucy to knock-knock jokes.
+As you ride up on the elevator, the doors will play a different jingle with every floor they reach, like the “Ghostbusters” music, the “Star Trek” theme or “Margaritaville.”
+Spend the night in one of the ultra-decorated theme rooms, based on everything from “Talladega Nights” to “I Love Lucy” to knock-knock jokes.
 The lobby is filled with pop art by local and nationally renowned artists, adding to the technicolor aesthetic of the Curtis Hotel.